godspeedsystems/gs_doc/docs/microservices/introduction-cli.md

 ## Functionality
 ### Outside the dev container
 - Creating a new project environment with dev container setup, which includes the folder structure, all the databases, message bus, cache, etc.
-- Open up an existing project in the dev container and prepare the dev container.
+- Open up an existing project in the dev container, add/update a container in the dev environment, based on updated settings.
 - List the versions of gs_service.
 - Change the version of gs_service.
-- Add/update a container in the dev environment, based on updated settings.

 ### Inside the dev container
 - All Prisma commands including DB push, pull or migration.